atiburzi/NppESPHome-Plugin/README.md

 ## Why?

 After discovering the potential of ESPHome, I started working on several projects and immediately ran into the lack of a tool that would help me speed up the development workflow, including writing YAML code and performing related testing.
-Despite the power of the command line provided by both Python and ESPHome itself, I needed something that would save me from repeatedly rewriting the same commands, even if they were very simple.
+Despite the power of the command line provided by both Python and ESPHome itself, I needed something that would save me from repeatedly rewriting the same commands, even if they were very simple.<br/>
 At first, I developed a Windows application that acted as a wrapper, but I soon realized that by relying exclusively on Notepad++ for code editing, I could create a plugin that would make interaction with ESPHome commands immediate and straightforward.

 That’s how the idea for this plugin was born.